23W-GBAC/Shutter101/Automation.md

    36 image files read
 ```

-Checking each you could see that 10 out of 36 are starred/marked.
+Checking the result would tell us that 10 out of 36 are starred/marked.
 After this I will run `sh copystarredfiles.sh`:

 ![Photo3](/Shutter101/photos/ReadmeResources/Sample3.png)

-Those 11 images are copied to my designated folder.
+Those 10 images are copied to my designated folder.

 ![Photo4](/Shutter101/photos/ReadmeResources/Sample4.png)

-**The code is working.**
+**The code is working**

 ______

 Using ChatGPT I asked for a Python counterpart of my code the result is this: